-The first group of people, those with only one watch, are also difficult to relate to.
+That said, only having one watch… That is quite a difficult ‘task’.
 You need at least a chronograph, a watch with an extra time zone, a diver’s watch (of course, even if the only water you’ll see is either at the sink , shower, rain or in the fridge) and a watch with a battery to make sure everything else is running on time.

 On the other hand, I envy that group of people with only one watch as well.
 Makes life easier and – in fact – aren’t we watch aficionados jealous of the +60 year old guys who have owned their Rolex Submariner (or whatever) since their 20th birthday.

 Reality is however that the majority of people – including me – need to make choices.
 So, what if you want to buy one good watch.
 For now.
 Where should you start?
 To help you out a bit, I will give 10 possible choices in 10 different price categories.
-From relatively cheap (below 500 Euro ~ $587 USD) to a watch with a price tag of over € 30.000,- Euro (~ $35,000.- USD) and 8 other price categories in between.
+From relatively cheap (below 500 Euro) to a watch with a price tag of over € 30.000,- Euro and 8 other price categories in between.